ishanchenthooran/ishanchenthooran/README.md

 A bit about me:
 - 2B Systems Design Engineering Student at the University of Waterloo ✍🏼
 - Currently a Data Engineering Intern at TD Bank focusing on platform migrations 💻
-- Passionate about data driven solutions 📈: working on an AI golf coach and tool to boost revenue for SaaS companies
+- Passionate about data driven solutions 📈: working on an AI golf coach and a tool to boost revenue for SaaS companies
 - Sports fanatic 🏀🏌🏼‍♂️⚽︎: basketball, golf, soccer, volleyball, the list goes on ...

 Seeking internships for Winter 2026!!